Manual and Electric Golf Trolley Guide

 No longer the domain of the more mature golfer

 The trolley used to be the domain of the more mature golfer, but these days many ages, realising the benefits of using such a device, can be seen making good use of them.

 Three flavours to choose from

-There are three means of eliminating the need to carry Golf Bags (similar web page), a manual trolley, an electric trolley, and an electric cart.
+There are three means of eliminating the need to carry golf bags, a manual trolley, an electric trolley, and an electric cart.
 The electric trolley is the same as the manual trolley, in that the golfer still walks the course.
 The cart allows the golfer to sit in it, and drive around the course.

 Manual golf trolley

 These trolleys can be either pulled or pushed.
 The pull trolleys have 2 wheels, and the push trolleys have 3 wheels.
 The push trolleys are more stable than the pull trolleys and can also be pulled.
 Most 2 wheeled trolleys use solid rubber wheels, which have a tendency to damage the ground of the golf course, whereas most 3 wheeled trolleys use air filled tires which are golf course friendly.